-Wellington Mansions had sustained nearly two decades of neglect due to the previous freeholder being in jail for Customs and Excise fraud then believed to be deceased) and his managing agents (family members) insisting that the building was nothing to do with them.
-From my initial research into trying to find a way to move the block forward, which starts here, to securing the Right to Manage and then acquiring the freehold through compulsory acquisition, the building is very slowly being restored.
+Wellington Mansions had sustained nearly two decades of neglect and from my initial reseach into trying to find a way to move the block forward, which starts here to securing a managing agent, the Right to Manage and then the freehold through compulsory acquisition the building is very slowly being restored.

 ROOF AND WATER TANKS

 This photographic journal starts with images of the roof and water tanks, working down to the gulleys.
 All the following photographs are what we inherited and the works we had carried out.

 Clearing the roof and carrying out patch repairs was all we could do in the early days, which was like trying to plug holes in a great big sieve!

 After a considerable amount of time, the roof and the water tanks were fully repaired and they ended up looking like this!